 (4) Cocktail Glass

 The classic, traditional cocktail glass is an inverted cone bowl, which can come in a variety of sizes, usually around 3 to 6 ounces.
-It is used to serve cocktails without ice, or &#;up.&#; Its shape evolved from the fact that all traditional cocktails would have interesting aromas, and the large mouth allows the nose of the drinker to get close to the surface of the drink and fully enjoy its scent and taste.
+It is used to serve cocktails without ice, or up.
+Its shape evolved from the fact that all traditional cocktails would have interesting aromas, and the large mouth allows the nose of the drinker to get close to the surface of the drink and fully enjoy its scent and taste.

 Examples: Martinis, Cosmopolitan, Brandy Alexander, Kamikaze.